projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 First Instruction Step
 **********************

 This is the first instruction step material.
-You can do the usual paragraphs and pictures as you'd use in normal document writing.
+You can do the usual paragraph and pictures as you'd use in normal document writing.
 Write the heading to be a summary of what the step is (the step numbering is automated so you can move steps around easily if needed).

 .. rst-class:: numbered-step